You’re not imagining it, the absurd wealth inequality in the world is actually getting worse.

 Player Two Has Entered The Game

 On December 31st, 1975 John Bogle started the First Index Investment Trust that later went on to become the Vanguard 500 Index Fund.
 Index funds have grown hugely over the past 40+ years because they did away with much of the active management of managed funds while at the same time performing better.
-Over this period computers came onto the scene which helped substantially bring down ongoing fees.
+Over this period computers came onto the scene as well, which helped substantially bring down ongoing fees.

 In 1999 brokerage firms started to offer fractional shares making the upfront costs even cheaper.
 While previously you could only buy an entire share, which may have cost $1,000, now you could buy half of it or even 5% of it.
 This lowered the barrier to enter the investing market, although online brokers still charged $9.99-$24.99 per transaction which isn’t exactly cheap!

 Even today, with all our first world technology and privilege you’re still legally limited in what you can invest in.
-For example, if you want to invest in things like venture capital, hedge funds or an angel investment you have to be a Accredited Investor in the USA.
+For example, if you want to invest in things like venture capital, hedge funds or an angel investment you have to be an Accredited Investor in the USA.
 What does that mean practically?

 To be an accredited investor, a person must have an annual income exceeding $200,000 ($300,000 for joint income) for the last two years with the expectation of earning the same or a higher income in the current year.
-A person is also considered an accredited investor if they have a net worth exceeding $1 million, either individually or jointly with their spouse.

 Investopedia